Muslim Rajputs: Lalkhani Nawabs

 The Lalkhanis are a Muslim Rajput community and a sub-clan of the Bargujars.
 They were the Nawabs of various estates in Western Uttar Pradesh.
 These included Chhatari and neighbouring regions including parts of Aligarh and Bulandshahr.

-Langah dynasty

-The Langah Sultanate was a kingdom which emerged after the decline of Delhi Sultanate in the Punjab region.
-The capital of the Sultanate was the city of Multan in south Punjab.
-The founding Langah tribe is said to have had either Muslim Rajputor Baloch origins.

-Soomra dynasty

-After the decline of Habbari dynasty, the Abbasid Caliphate then appointed Al Khafif from Samarra; 'Soomro' means 'of Samarra' in Sindhi.
-The new governor of Sindh was to create a better, stronger and stable government.
-Once he became the governor, he allotted several key positions to his family and friends; thus Al-Khafif or Sardar Khafif Soomro formed the Soomro Dynasty in Sindh; and became its first ruler.
-Until the Siege of Baghdad (1258) the Soomro dynasty was the Abbasid Caliphate's functionary in Sindh, but after that it became independent.
-The Soomros were first native Muslim dynasty in Sindh with probable Parmar Rajput origin.
-Along with Rajput origins, the Soomros also claimed Arab ancestry.

 Qaimkhanis of Fatehpur-Jhunjhunu

 The Qaimkhanis were a Muslim Rajput dynasty who were notable for ruling the Fatehpur-Jhunjhunu region in Rajasthan from the 1300s to the 1700s.
 They were descended from Hindu Chauhan Rajputs, though as also stated by the historian Dirk Kolff the Qaimkhani have Turkic origins.

 Mayi chiefs

 The Mayi clan were the chieftains of the Narhat-Samai (Hisua) chieftaincy in modern-day Nawada district in South Bihar.
 The founder of the Mayi clan was Nuraon Khan who arrived in Bihar in the 17th century.
 His descendants were Azmeri and Deyanut who were granted zamindari rights over six parganas by the Mughal authorities.
 Deyanut's son was Kamgar Khan who expanded his land by attacking and plundering neighbouring zamindars.
 Kamgar Khan also led numerous revolts against the Mughals and attempted to assert the Mayi's independence.
 His descendant was Iqbal Ali Khan who took part in the 1781 revolt in Bihar against the British however his revolt failed and Mayi's lost much of their land.